gbote/Online-Web-Forum/README.md

 ## Introduction

-We're going to ask you to create an a very basic online web forum where users can read posts, create new posts, and comment on existing posts.
-This will give us practice with using forms and dealing with creating new data.
-Since we've not yet introduced databases, we'll be stuck with CSV files to persist our data.
+I created an "online" web forum where users can read posts, create new posts, and comment on existing posts.
+This gave me practice with using forms and dealing with creating new data.
+Since I have not yet learned how to manipulate SQL databases, I will stick to modifying CSV files.

 ## 1. Create Django Project

-By now, you should be pretty familiar with all the steps required to create a new Django project, so we're not going to list all of the steps out for you (refer back to your notes if needed).
-A couple helpful reminders:
+By now, I was familiar with all the steps required to create a new Django project.
+A couple helpful reminders for future reference:
 - Make sure you create a .gitignore file and ignore your virtual environment folder
 - Make sure you create a requirements.txt file to store all the library versions that your project is using

 ## 2. Relocate Files

-We already have implemented all of the data and class logic for you:
+My data and class logic previously implemented in a past simple Python program:
 - `models.py` - Contains all of the data classes we need, as well as all of the CSV reading and writing logic.
-Move this file to replace your Django app's models.py with this one.
-(Note that we are only simulating what our `models.py` would sort of look like, but we'll see how to properly use Django Models later on.)
+I moved this file to replace the default Django app's models.py with this one.
 - `data` folder - Contains all of the csv files (`posts.csv` and `comments.csv`) that we need.
-Move this entire folder into your Django app folder.
+I moved this entire folder into my Django app folder.

-Make sure you read the contents of `models.py` to understand what we'e provided.
-We read in our file data into two `all_posts` and `all_comments`, and addtionally created a nested structure for `all_posts` (a post can have comments associated with it) for convenience.
-You should not have to add or modify anything in `models.py` to solve this challenge (but you can if you desire to).

 ## 3. Create View Handlers / Templates / Routing

-Your goal for this challenge is to implement the following webpages/functionality:
+My goals for this challenge were to implement the following webpages/functionality:

 1. Home Page
 - This page should show a list of all posts that exist already, showing the title as a hyperlink and the author's name next to the title.